001kachi/recall-privacy-policy/README.md

 ## Introduction

-Re:Call ("the App") is developed and maintained by Thundr Technologies.
+Re:Call - Offline Scheduler ("the App") is developed and maintained by Thundr Technologies.
 This Privacy Policy explains how we collect, use and protect your information when you use Re:Call on your Android device.